 - Resided for 3 years in EU/EEA/ Switzerland

 - Be “ordinarily resident” in England on the first day of the first academic year of your course, as defined above.
-If you don’t meet this criteria you will not be able to apply as a Migrant worker in the first or subsequent years of your course.
-The exceptions to this is if you are an eligible EEA Frontier worker/self-employed person or Swiss frontier employed person/self-employed person
+If you don’t meet these criteria, you will not be able to apply as a Migrant worker in the first or subsequent years of your course.

 - Be engaged in lawful work and continue to work during your course.
 (Periods of sickness are allowed.
 Allowances can be made)

 - There are no official set hours of work and self-employed work can also be considered however SFE will look for evidence that the work is regular, effective and genuine.
 As a guidance the migrant worker would be expected to be working.
 You will need to provide evidence of this when you apply and may be asked to provide further evidence.